alexa/dialoglue/README.md

 Almost all of the models can be trained/evaluated using the `run.py` script.
 MultiWOZ is the exception, and relies on the modified open-sourced TripPy implementation.

 The commands for training/evaluating models are as follows.
 If you want to *only* run inference/evaluation, simply change `--num_epochs` to 0.

+To train using example-driven intent prediction, add the `--example` flag to the training script.
+To use observer nodes, add the `--use_observers` flag.

 ### Checkpoints